cue-lang/cue/doc/tutorial/basics/packages.md

 files.

-The configuration for a package is defined by the concatenation of all its files, after stripping the package clauses and not considering imports for now.
+The configuration for a package is defined by the concatenation of all its files, after stripping the package clauses and not considering imports.

 Duplicate definitions are treated analogously to duplicate definitions within the same file.